 The sexual history of the Complainant will never be used to prove character or reputation.
 Evidence related to the prior sexual history is generally not used in determining whether a violation of this policy has occurred and will only be considered when a determination is made that it is directly relevant to the investigation.
-For example, if Consent is at issue, the sexual history between the parties may be relevant to determine the nature and manner of communications between the parties, which may inform the determination whether Consent was sought and reasonably appeared to have been given during the incident in question.
+For example, if Consent is at issue, the sexual history between the parties may be relevant to determination whether Consent was sought and reasonably appeared to have been given during the incident in question.
 As set forth in the Consent definition, even in the context of a relationship, Consent on one occasion does not constitute Consent on a subsequent occasion.
 In addition, prior sexual history may be relevant to prove that someone other than the Respondent committed the conduct alleged by the Complainant.
 The Investigator will determine the relevance of this information and both parties will be informed if evidence of prior sexual history is deemed relevant.